fin-hypergrid/core/CONTRIBUTING.md

 # Welcome

-Thank you in advance for being apart of this project and for helping to make HyperGrid the most performant and customizable grid available!
+Thank you in advance for being a part of this project and for helping to make HyperGrid the most performant and customizable grid available!

 ## Beginners

-We have several beginner `help wanted` [tickets](https://github.com/openfin/fin-hypergrid/issues) open for community involvement.
+We have several beginner help wanted [tickets](https://github.com/openfin/fin-hypergrid/issues) open for community involvement.

 ## HyperGrid Core vs Add-ons

 The core of Hypergrid is being improved to focus primarily as a fast data-view with customizable rendering.
 Data transformations (ie. sorting) are left to the user and are excluded from the core of the grid.
 If you wish to provide a layer for data transformations please do so as an [add-on](https://github.com/openfin/fin-hypergrid/tree/master/add-ons).
-Please note that eventually, these add-ons will be split out into their own set of repos
+Please note that eventually, these add-ons will be split out into their own set of repos.

 ## Getting Started